rumenpetrov/microfrontends-starter/README.md

 # microfrontends-starter
-Explore alternatives to iframes when embedding applications in another application which serves as a host for the rest.
+Explore alternatives to iframes when embedding applications as widgets in another application which serves as a host for the rest.

 In order to provide more features and functionalities, some large applications allow extending them in form of an extensions, plugins, integrations or modules.
 Often these are just external applications embedded in the host application using iframes.
 This approach is widely used but it has his pros and cons.
 We are starting to get some, arguably, better alternatives when using modern technologies.
 Find more about the problem and the suggested solution on [this](https://github.com/rumenpetrov/microfrontends-starter/wiki/Embedded-and-encapsulated-application-alternative-to-ifames-proposal) page.

+## TLDR
+* If you have existing application with routing and everything and you don't want to change much in its setup, better use iframe
+* If you have existing application but you want to expose specific functionality from it, you could consider this approach or event better, publish custom web component - e.g. (Google maps)[https://mapsplatform.google.com/resources/blog/build-maps-faster-web-components/]
+* If you starting from scratch you could consider this approach

 ### Requirements
 * Node - 20.10.0